 This course introduces the student to the basic principles of physics.
-It begins with a review of basic mathematics, including fractions, decimals, scientific notation, and unit conversions.
 The fundamentals of mechanics, properties of matter, heat, atomic structure, electromagnetic radiation, electricity, and magnetism are presented.
+Physics principles are then applied to the creation of x-rays and x-ray interactions in matter.